Question 1: What is the scope of the project? How are health and social care workers involved in counter-terrorism?

 We will study the history of crime prevention in Europe, with particular emphasis on programs which work with non-offenders to reduce their risk of becoming criminal.
 We will then study how these criminal policy agendas merged with counter-radicalisation in the twenty-first century.

-Question 3: Who are the team?
+Question 4: Who are the Team?

-The Primary Investigator: Dr Charlotte Heath-Kelly Previous projects: Counter-radicalisation within the UK's NHS (Wellcome Trust funded).
+The Primary Investigator: Professor Charlotte Heath-Kelly Previous projects: Counter-radicalisation within the UK's NHS (Wellcome Trust funded).
 Also led projects funded by ESRC and the Leverhulme Trust, and is currently collaborating with colleagues on projects funded by the University of Sheffield and the Norwegian Research Council.

 Dr Sadi Shanaah completed PhD at the Department of Political Science at Aarhus University, and joins us as the Quantitative Research Fellow on the team.